Crochet Christmas Tree Stocking Free Pattern

 MATERIALS

 IMPORTANT NOTE: Although Snuggle Puff is listed as a 4 weight yarn, it is categorized as “Heavy Worsted Weight” so if you are using a thinner 4 weight yarn, please be sure to check your gauge.
-I do recommend using Snuggle Puff or other “heavy” worsted weight yarn to ensure correct sizing.
+I do recommend using a thicker worsted yarn such as Red Heart, Caron Simple Soft, Caron Pound of Love or JoAnns Big Twist.

 Measurements